Freedom from Self-Reproach

 Through my proactive participation in the above exercise, I was able to identify specific patterns of behavior that I used to relate both to other people and to myself during those time periods.
 As I identified patterns in my behavior I was able to address what was my part, what was not my part and how I could be freed from the negative consequences of my resentments.
 As a byproduct, I was able to begin to recognize where other people ended and where I began.
 Consequently, I was able to begin to establish healthier relationships with both other people and with myself.

-Through practicing rigorous honesty in my own recovery process, I was able to slowly stop participating in a dance that told me that I needed for another person to be OK with me before I could hope to be OK with me.
+Through practicing rigorous honesty in my own ongoing recovery process, I was able to slowly stop participating in the dance that told me that I was not O.K.

 Please read the conclusion of this series in Part 7 by clicking on Part 7.
 Thank you.